joannathefourth/212-spring-2020/lab-08/readme.md

 ## 5.0 Task for Today

-You will be working with a database containing information on cases of COVID-19.
+You will be working with a database compiled and maintained by John Hopkins University containing information on cases of COVID-19 (The full database can be found here https://github.com/CSSEGISandData/COVID-19).
 The goal of this task is to read through the provided text file, insert each unique country into a set and then insert key-value pairs of states/provinces and their associated **confirmed** COVID-19 cases into a map.
 States/provinces will be the key, and confirmed cases will be the value.
 If a line of of the text file **does not** have an associated state/province, then **use** the country as the key.

 The data base is comma-separated; the first column of data is the state/province where the COVID-19 cases are occurring.
 The second column of data is the country and the current confirmed cases of COVID-19 will be the final column of data.
 Every row has a country name and the same number of commas, but not every row has a state/province.